inuldev/inul-inbook/README.md

 ## 👋 Conclusion

 This social media application provides a solid foundation for building a Facebook-like platform.
 It includes all the essential features like authentication, posts, stories, and user interactions.
-The application is designed to be scalable and can be extended with additional features as needed.
+The application has been refactored to use a more modular and maintainable structure, with standardized components and consistent implementations across the codebase.

 For any questions or issues, please open an issue on the GitHub repository.